Adarshh9/UC-Berkeley-Challenge/README.md

 4. **Computational Efficiency**:
    - Instead of using a single, large-scale model for all queries, cross attention leverages lightweight specialized models and fuses their outputs effectively.

-#### **Example of Cross Attention Workflow**
-- **Input Query**: "Can you explain the correlation between diabetes and sedentary lifestyles in terms of technical solutions?"
+### **Example Workflow: Query Splitting and Cross Attention**
+- **Original Query**: "Explain how diabetes impacts cardiovascular health and suggest a technical solution to monitor related risks."
   1. **Query Splitting**:
-     - "Correlation between diabetes and sedentary lifestyles" → **BioGPT**.
+     - Sub-Query 1: "How does diabetes impact cardiovascular health?" → Sent to **BioGPT**.
-     - "Technical solutions" → **Qwen Coder**.
+     - Sub-Query 2: "What are technical solutions to monitor cardiovascular risks for diabetes patients?" → Sent to **Qwen Coder**.
-  2. **Individual Model Processing**:
+  2. **Domain-Specific Processing**:
-     - BioGPT generates a detailed medical explanation.
-     - Qwen Coder provides insights into technological interventions (e.g., fitness tracking apps).
+     - **BioGPT**: Outputs a detailed explanation of the biological link between diabetes and cardiovascular health.
+     - **Qwen Coder**: Suggests technical solutions like wearable devices or monitoring applications.
-  3. **Cross Attention**:
+  3. **Cross Attention Integration**:
-     - BioGPT’s output is processed as the Key/Value for Qwen Coder's Query tensor, enabling integration of medical data into the technical solution context.
-     - Similarly, Qwen Coder's output enriches BioGPT’s explanation with technical feasibility.
+     - Cross attention enables knowledge sharing between the models, enriching the technical solution with medical context and vice versa.
   4. **Unified Response**:
-     - The final response merges both outputs into a coherent answer addressing both medical and technical aspects.
+     - A final, coherent answer is generated, combining medical insights with actionable technical recommendations.

 ---